zenithworks/1RolloutStrategy/README.md

 ## Progressive roll out of feature using Rollout Action
-This showcases how customers can use rollout action to progressively expose new features to customers2
+This showcases how customers can use rollout action to progressively expose new features to customers